foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     $ export PATH=$INSTALL_ROOT/bin:$PATH

-### Using CGEN simulator to run bare metal ARCompact applications

-Build application:

-    $ arc-elf32-gcc hello_world.c -marc700 -g

-To run it on CGEN-based simulator without debugger:

-    $ arc-elf32-run a.out
-    hello world

-To debug it in the GDB using simulator (GDB output omitted):

-    $ arc-elf32-gdb --quiet a.out
-    (gdb) target sim
-    (gdb) load
-    (gdb) start
-    (gdb) list
-    (gdb) continue
-    hello world
-    (gdb) quit

-CGEN simulator supports only ARC 600 and ARC 700.

 ### Using nSIM simulator to run bare metal ARC applications

 nSIM simulator supports GNU IO hostlink used by the libc library of bare metal